 The Company's primary liquidity and capital resource needs are to fund ongoing capital expenditures on growth opportunities, its working capital needs and its dividend.
 In addition, the Company must service its debt, including interest payments.
 The Company expects to source funds required to service its debt from cash and cash equivalents, cash flow from operations, its credit facility and by accessing the capital markets.
 The Company currently anticipates its cash flow from operations, the majority of which is derived from long-term take-or-pay contracts, to be sufficient to meet its operating obligations, fund capital expenditures and pay its dividend.
 Where the Company generates cash flow in excess of its dividends and capital investment opportunities, and its financial position is deemed sufficiently strong by the Company, increased use of the NCIB may be pursued in order to return cash to shareholders.
-As a result of taking a disciplined and proactive approach, the Company has successfully extended the maturity of its debt portfolio and reduced the weighted average borrowing cost.
-However, as a continuing result of COVID-19 pandemic, the changes in macro environment and recent interest rate hikes from the central banks, the Company's ability to access financing in the capital markets at attractive terms could be adversely impacted.
+As a result of taking a disciplined and proactive approach, the Company has successfully extended the maturity of its debt portfolio with the next note maturity occurring in 2025.
+However, as a continuing result of COVID-19, changes in macro environment including inflationary pressure and recent interest rate hikes from the central banks, the Company's ability to access financing in the capital markets at attractive terms could be adversely impacted.
 Refer to "Risk Factors" in the Company's 2021 year end MD&A and this MD&A for more information.
 The Company continues to monitor the situation and remains satisfied that its disciplined approach employed with respect to its capital structure is appropriate given the characteristics and operations of the underlying asset base.

 The Company may adjust its capital structure as a result of changes in current or expected economic and/or market conditions or its underlying business.
 Adjustments to the capital structure may result in refinancing or renegotiating its existing debt, issuance of new debt, issuance of equity or hybrid securities and the repurchase of common shares.
-The Company's current NCIB expires August 30, 2022.
-During the six months ended June 30, 2022, the Company purchased for cancellation 2.3 million common shares at an average price of \$25.40 per common share for total consideration of \$58.6 million.
+During the third quarter of 2022, the Company renewed its NCIB with an expiry date of the earlier of August 30, 2023 and the date on which the maximum number of common shares acquired pursuant to the NCIB has been purchased, allowing the repurchase of 7.5% of the public float of common shares or 8,760,553 common shares.
+During the nine months ended September 30, 2022, the Company purchased for cancellation 3.5 million common shares at an average price of \$24.97 per common share for total consideration of \$86.7 million.
+As at September 30, 2022, the Company had repurchased 1,149,100 common shares under its current NCIB, leaving an additional 7,611,453 common shares available for repurchase by the Company prior to August 30, 2023.

-As at June 30, 2022, the Company had a cash balance of \$38.8 million and had the ability to utilize borrowings under the Revolving Credit Facility of \$565.0 million.
-In addition, the Company has two bilateral demand facilities, which are available for use for general corporate purposes or letters of credit, totaling \$150.0 million under which it had issued letters of credit totaling \$35.2 million (December 31, 2021 - \$35.0 million).
+As at September 30, 2022, the Company had a cash balance of \$72.2 million and had the ability to utilize borrowings under the Revolving Credit Facility of \$160.0 million.
+In addition, the Company has two bilateral demand facilities, which are available for use for general corporate purposes or letters of credit, totaling \$150.0 million under which it had issued letters of credit totaling \$35.8 million (December 31, 2021 - \$35.0 million).